ouuan/CPTH/.github/ISSUE_TEMPLATE/header_request.md

 **What's the header you are asking for?**

-- Name: <!-- the English name of the algorithm/data structure -->
+- Common name: <!-- The name competitive programmers call this algorithm/data structure -->

-- Category: <!-- data structure / graph / math / DP / string / geometry / miscs, or others -->
+- File name: <!-- the file name you want for this header -->

 <!-- What can it do? -->